 Google Photos has disrupted the cloud media backup industry.
-By offering unlimited storage for photos and videos on your smartphone for free (with a bit of compression), using the app is a no-brainer for any Android (or even iPhone) user.
-An increasing number of Android phones (like the Google Pixel and HTC U11) only have the Photos app, and no other default Gallery app preinstalled.
+By offering unlimited storage for photos and videos on your smartphone for free, the app is tempting for any Android (or even iPhone) user.
+An increasing number of Android phones only have the Photos app, with no other default gallery app pre-installed.

 But is Google Photos the only image viewer you need on your phone?
 Probably not.
-Here are the reasons why you’ll want to install another app as well.
+Here are the reasons why you’ll want to install another app, and the best choices.

 Why Don’t You Love Google Photos?

 There’s a lot to love about Google Photos.
 In addition to backing up photos, its search and face recognition is industry-leading, and its assistant intelligently creates albums, animations, and even movies of events.

 Google Photos even has some ingenious features like a click-and-drag gesture to highlight multiple photos swiftly, plus a one-tap button to free up space by deleting media from your phone that’s already backed up.
 If you have a Google Cast device like a Chromecast, you can easily beam your photos and videos to the big screen.
 And this is just the tip of the iceberg of everything Google Photos can do.